frostedechoes/canneddragons/2022/Blogging As Self-Care.md

 ## Can Blogging = Journaling In Public?

-Blogging doesn’t shut the world out, though.
+Blogging doesn’t have to completely shut the world out, though.
 It can bring the world into your frame of reference.
 In that respect, it’s like journaling.
 If you do an internet search for “keeping a journal mental health” you’ll come up with no shortage of articles extolling the benefits of journaling to improve your mindset.
 The following passage is from [an article on WebMD][2].

 > Journaling about your feelings is linked to decreased mental distress.
 In a study, researchers found that those with various medical conditions and anxiety who wrote online for 15 minutes three days a week over a 12-week period had increased feelings of well-being and fewer depressive symptoms after one month.
 Their mental well-being continued to improve during the 12 weeks of journaling.

 Therapists prescribe journaling to help their clients process their thoughts.
 Blogging can be a similar exercise.
-There are also people who blog as they would journal and the only difference is that the journal is for the public to view.
+Some people blog as they would journal and the only difference is that the journal is for the public to view.
 Jack Baty, for example, does this quite a bit on [his blog][3].
 Matt Mullenweg, CEO of Automattic, which makes Wordpress, the internet’s most popular blogging software, [describes journaling in the app][4] *Day One* as keeping a “local blog.”

 Blogging doesn't necessarily have to be about self-disclosure, though.
 For example, one of my favorite types of content to publish is link posts.
 With link posts, you find things that interest you online and attempt to convey that feeling with others.
 Link posts force you to look outside yourself for material but also help you to focus and make sense of what is being discussed.
 Then there are blogs that focus on a particular subject.
-I was just going through the Ghost blog directory the other day and you wouldn't believe how many blogs about tech there are (or maybe you would).
+I was just going through the Ghost blog directory the other day and you wouldn't believe how many blogs about tech are out there (or maybe you would).
 Your blog is yours, and you should feel free to publish the kind of posts that suite you.

 ## The Mission Continues